 Here’s how the two programs differ:

-- Academic cybersecurity certification programs are designed to provide students with a deep background into some of the current issues in the cybersecurity field.
+- Academic cybersecurity certifications are designed to provide students with a deep background into some of the current issues in the cybersecurity field.
 Examples of academic certification programs include Harvard’s online cybersecurity certification or the University of Maryland online undergraduate certification in cybersecurity.
 These courses generally pair with other coursework and certification programs to provide students with the necessary skills and experience to get started in the growing cybersecurity industry.
+JUMP TO THE ACADEMIC CYBERSECURITY CERTIFICATIONS

 Cybersecurity certification programs for professionals